-All kind of them, except, well..
-How to actually live well.
+All kinds of them, except, well… How to actually live well.

 And that’s exactly what the ancient world philosophy used to be helpful for: a practical school of thought to help people lead better lives.

 Stoicism was one of the best schools when it came to groundbreaking ideas on self-empowerment.
-And Salzgeber sets to to explain to his readers, in simple words, plain English and with practical examples, what Stoicism is all about.
+And Salzgeber sets out to explain to his readers, in simple words, plain English, and with practical examples, what Stoicism is all about.